 Pros and Cons of International Expat Assignment

-Are you trying to work out if a short-term international assignment is for you?
-You may be considering applying for an opportunity or you may have an offer of an overseas role on the table, either way there’s a lot to think about.
+As companies increasingly expand their activities abroad, they often require employees to leave headquarters for international assignments.
+These assignments, although varied in scope, are crucial for enhancing business outcomes in global markets.
+Are you trying to work out if a short-term international expat assignment is for you?
+You may be considering applying for an opportunity or you may have an offer of an overseas role on the table, either way you need to weight the benefits and challenges of international assignments.
 Making the decision to work overseas, even in the short-term, has the potential to have long-term repercussions for your life and career.

 A short-term international assignment is the deployment of an employee overseas to complete a task usually within a period of three months to a year.